lcalvy/monckoose/README.md

 ## What's monckoose?

   Monckoose helps you working with mongoose but without any database.
-  It provides a mocky database driver and a collection helper to make it easy to code any entity mocks.
+  It provides a fake driver and a collection helper to make it easy to code any entity mocks.
   No database needed, no connection needed, just a js file with your entities.

 ## Installation